simlu/xmonad/programs/postgresql.md

 alias pgadmin='pgadmin3 &> /dev/null &'
 ```

+### Misc
+* Remember to shut down pgadmin3 to save settings.
+If it crashes settings are not stored.
-The PGAdmin3 server list is stored in `~/.pgadmin3` ([Reference](http://dba.stackexchange.com/questions/53634/save-export-pgadmin-server-list-configuration-settings))
+* Server list is stored in `~/.pgadmin3` ([Reference](http://dba.stackexchange.com/questions/53634/save-export-pgadmin-server-list-configuration-settings))